-A pond, tank or structure used for the containment, storage or treatment of agricultural effluent.
+A pond, tank or structure, including ancillary structures, used for the containment, storage or treatment of agricultural effluent.

 Allocation

 The provisions of this Plan or any Water Conservation Order relating to the quantities of water available for abstraction or diversion.